RalfJung/cargo-careful/README.md

 Running `cargo careful` requires a recent nightly toolchain.
 You can also `cargo +nightly careful run` to execute a binary crate.
 All `cargo test` and `cargo run` flags are supported.

-The first time you run `cargo careful`, it needs to run some setup steps, which might require installing the `rustc-src` rustup component -- the tool will offer to do that for you if the component is not installed yet.
+The first time you run `cargo careful`, it needs to run some setup steps, which requires the `rustc-src` rustup component -- the tool will offer to do install it for you if needed.

 ## What does it do?